European Parliament: Copyright bills that have not passed

-Yesterday, the European Parliament voted to reform its copyright laws in all its states EU, but also a series of amendments tabled for discussion.
+Yesterday, the European Parliament voted on the reform of its copyright laws in all EU countries, as well as a number of amendments tabled for debate.

-The original plan for the reform of the copyright law was written by Julia Reda, a member of the European Parliament for the German Pirates Party, but later amended in June following a series of consultations with various EU political parties.
+The original plan for the reform of the copyright law was written by Julia Reda, a member of the European Parliament for the German Pirates Party, but later amended in June following a series of consultations with various EU political parties.european flag Parliament Parliament Parliament

 During these negotiations, five changes were introduced to Ms Reda's original plan.
 In the vote in the European Parliament yesterday, three of these amendments were not accepted.